virtu/p2p-metrics/README.md

 The number and share of duplicates is calculated based on how many of the nodes advertised based by a peer were provided by all other seeds.

+### P2P metrics

+#### Reachable Bitcoin nodes

+The file `p2p_reachable_node_count.csv` contains the total number of reachable Bitcoin nodes, as well as the number of reachable nodes by different network types.

+The file `p2p_reachable_node_count.csv` contains the month-over-month (30 days) percentage change in total number of reachable Bitcoin nodes, as well as the change in number of reachable nodes by different network types.

+The file `p2p_reachable_node_share.csv` comprises the share of nodes contributed by different network types.